openethereum/fether/README.md

 Build and run binaries (i.e. .deb) for production on Linux

-> Note: If you want to save time building, then first edit electron-builder.json so that builds .deb for example
+> Note: If you want to save time building, then first edit electron-builder.json so that it only builds a single binary like .deb instead of all of them

 ```bash
 sudo rm -rf /opt/Parity\ Fether;